-3 These components comprise biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+&lt;sup>3 These components comprise biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.

-- Soil and Geology;

-- Material Assets; and

-- Datasets and viewers to help with the compilation of the SEA.
+• Datasets and viewers to help with the compilation of the SEA.

-A submission from the Department of Culture, Heritage and the Gaeltacht provided information/suggestions on topics including the following which informed the preparation of the Draft Plan and SEA:
+A submission from the Department of Culture, Heritage and the Gaeltacht provided information/suggestions on topics including the following that informed the preparation of the Plan and SEA: